VitalPro for Win32 User Guide

 2. Then, press 'A' to add some areas.

-3. Highlight "PHR 1" and press ENTER to add.
+3. Highlight "PHR 1" (use arrow keys) and press ENTER to add.

 4. Then, press ESCAPE (or '=') to return to "Area Sets" menu.

-5. Note that an item is added to the scrolling window.
+5. Note that "PHR 1" is added to the scrolling window.

 6. Finally, press ESCAPE (or '=') to return to the Main Menu.